 Wow, the beauty of this Rialto Beach elopement on the Washington Coast.
 This beach is close to La Push on the Olympic Peninsula.
 I had been to Rialto several times but this was my first time photographing a wedding there.
 We had the most amazing light which was lucky because it can be so volatile in Washington.

-This elopement started as a styled wedding dreamed up by Villanelle Floral and myself.
+This elopement was dreamed up by Villanelle Floral and myself.
 We knew we wanted to style an intimate day that incorporated nature’s wild and untamed forces.
 So it was an instant decision to go to the coast where its energy makes you feel so powerful and yet so small in the best way.

 Enter Steph and Yvonne.
 Already engaged and very much in love, these two were already planning a mountaintop elopement the week after our shoot.
 They are lovers of the ocean and its activities are a huge part of their lives so they essentially had both a beach and mountaintop wedding in one week.
 Seems quite fitting.
 It was a pre-nuptial elopement that felt very real to everyone involved.